 The International Baccalaureate Diploma at Westdale Secondary School is a two year program beginning in grade 11 which is designed to prepare students for success at University.
 Students will receive a rigorous and thorough curriculum that involves teaching students the importance of being a 'Global Citizen'.
 Upon completion of the Diploma in their grade 12 year, students will receive both the IB Diploma and the Ontario Secondary School Diploma (OSSD).
-You can find more information about IB at: http://westdaleib.weebly.com/
+More information about IB can be found on the school and board website.